Bhagavad Gita Chapter 2 Verse 16 Meaning

 Available in 28 languages

-This verse from Chapter 2 of the Bhagavad Gita highlights a practical insight: The unreal has no being; there is no non-being of the real; the truth about both has been seen by the knowers of the truth (or the seers of the essence).
+The unreal has no being; there is no non-being of the real; the truth about both has been seen by the knowers of the truth (or the seers of the essence).
+The teaching here extends the chapter's central concern with the eternal soul.
+Classical commentators have noted how this verse bridges philosophical understanding with practical guidance.
+The connection between the eternal soul and detachment that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team